Finding the OpenSSH version on ESX when a vulnerability scan is reporting possible vulnerabilities

 • CVE-2020-15778

-After receiving the reports from the scanner, checking the openSSH version on ESX will help clarify if the host is possibly impacted when reading the public CVE documentation about the possible vulnerabilities.
+After receiving vulnerabilty reports from the scanner, checking the OpenSSH version on the ESXi host will help clarify if the host is possibly impacted when reading the public CVE documentation about the possible vulnerabilities.

 Cause